yesodweb/yesod-cookbook/ghci.md

 The latest scaffold provides a file [app/DevelMain.hs](https://github.com/yesodweb/yesod-scaffold/blob/postgres/app/DevelMain.hs) that you can run your Yesod app with and achieve fast reloads.
 That file has instructions at the top.
 This page has some advance info.

+**TODO: a brief explanation of how to get started with debugging yesod with ghci **

+ie:
+1. Start ghci with `cabal repl --ghc-options="-O0 -fobject-code"`

+2. how to set modules to be interpreted (rather than compiled) eg `:add *Handler.myhandler`

+3. how to set breakpoint eg: `:break Handler.myhandler 95`

+3. (This is the bit I don't know) - How to start the yesod server after you've done 1 - 3

 ## Killing threads

 Restarting ghci does not kill running threads.
 One technique to handle this is to register all your threads so you have an easy target for shutting them down.